 Language barrier in China

-The language barrier in China is a big challenge for expats.
+The language barrier in China can be a big challenge for expats.
 There are a few reasons for this.
 Apart from Chinese Mandarin, which is the country’s official language, hundreds of other dialects exist.
 Learning Chinese Mandarin is hard enough, but in some rural areas, and especially the older generation, people can't even speak Mandarin.

 The second reason is that even though young people learn English nowadays, the education system doesn't give them many opportunities to use it.
 This means that while many people can understand easy phrases, they're often quite shy when it comes to speaking.